mwboiss/retention-project/README.md

 3) Does a students term gpa affect retention?

-4) Does the students w_count affect retention?
+4) Does whether a student withdraw from a course affect retention?

 5) Does a students full time or part time status affect retention?